 My job frequently requires me to distribute passwords to people.
 Those people could be coworkers or employees from another company or organization.
 Obviously passwords are something that need to be transmitted securely, but I didn’t have a simple, secure way to do this.

 Because I have to distribute passwords to coworkers and employees from other companies and organizations, I needed to send those passwords over the most common communication platform: email.
 Obviously, it is extremely reckless to send passwords in plain text through email.
-You still can’t be sure the remote party has encrypted email connections and, unfortunately, encrypting the email contents isn’t simple enough to garner widespread adoption.
+Even today, you still can’t be sure the remote party has encrypted email connections and, unfortunately, encrypting the email contents isn’t simple enough to garner widespread adoption.

 I needed a simple, secure, and ephemeral way to share passwords over email and other communication platforms.

 Searching the web reveals a handful of options, but nothing I was interested in setting up.
 Most of the options required both parties to install new software; I simply wanted to use a web browser.

 Finally, I discovered SnapPass and decided it was the tool I was looking for.

 SnapPass was originally created by Owen Coutts and Ryan Park and has been maintained by Dave Dash and Pinterest.
 They describe it as “Snapchat for passwords”.
-It is a self-hosted Python Flask web app that uses redis as backend ephemeral storage.
-The code is easy to grok and the web app itself is relatively easy to get up and running.
+It is a self-hosted Python Flask web application that uses redis for backend ephemeral storage.
+The code is easy to grok, and the web application itself is relatively easy to get up and running.